-The U.S. Department of Homeland Security identifies seven key subsectors of the transportation sector, each of which has increasingly automated and digital infrastructure that must operate smoothly if societies and economies are to function: aviation, highways and motor systems, maritime transportation systems, mass transit and passenger rail, pipeline systems, freight rail, and postage and shipping.
+The U.S. Department of Homeland Security identifies seven key subsectors of the transportation sector, each of which has increasingly automated and digital infrastructure that must operate smoothly if societies and economies are to function: aviation, highways and motor systems, maritime transportation systems, mass transit and passenger rail,

 Cyberattacks against transportation infrastructure-particularly airports-have been increasing recently.
 In September 2018, critical applications at the Bristol airport (UK) were taken offline due to a ransomware attack.
 In March 2017, the Atlanta airport-one of the busiest in the world-shut down its free Wi-Fi network and disabled some of its website's key functions after a citywide ransomware attack took down the city of Atlanta's network.
-Two Ukrainian airports were also affected by a variant of the Petya virus in 2017.
+Two Ukrainian airports were also affected by a variant of the Petya virus in 2017.12